 2] Change where new content is saved via Settings

-Windows 10 makes things easier as you can do so via the Settings app.
+Windows 10 also lets you do so via the Settings app.

 Open Start Menu > Settings > System settings.